samank3/CRS_Group3/README.md

 # CRS_Group3

 README File for CRS Inc. in Java
-Last updated: August 20, 2018
+Last updated: August 21, 2018

-Completed the set and released on 20 August 2018, reviewed by all group members.
+Completed the set and released on 21 August 2018, reviewed by all group members.

+**FOR OPTIMAL USE, PLEASE RUN PROGRAM USING ECLIPSE**

 This release contains: